Free Express Delivery On All Products. No Hidden Charges On Any Products.

-There can be so much to choose from when looking for a base for your mattress.
+There can be so much to choose from when searching for the best bed base for your mattress.
 Many retailers offer a wide range of different fabrics, feet and even storage solutions for bases and it can be a little over whelming to find what’s right for you.
-DFI guide you through the ultimate base guide to help you choose the most suitable option for you and your mattress!
+DFI guide you through the ultimate bed base guide to help you choose the most suitable option for you and your mattress!

 How do I fix a squeaky base?